-If you’re looking to buy a home, you may find that you come across different clauses defining what you can and can’t do in buying a home or selling the property.
-It can really be acronym soup!
+If you’re looking to buy a home, you may come across different clauses defining what you can and can’t do when buying (or selling) real property.
+It can really be an acronym soup!
 Today, we’re going to go over another acronym used in negotiating real estate offers, ROFR or right of first refusal.

-What Is A Right Of First Refusal (ROFR)?
+What Is A Right Of First Refusal (ROFR) In Real Estate?

-If someone knows they like a property, but it’s not currently for sale, an ROFR clause can allow them to have the first right to purchase a property if the seller does decide to put it on the market.
-Under this agreement, the seller has to contact the potential buyer and give them a chance to purchase it before they can accept another offer on the property.
+If a home buyer knows they like a property, but it’s not currently for sale, a ROFR clause can allow them to have the first right to purchase a property if the seller does decide to put it on the market.
+Under this agreement, the seller has to contact the potential buyer and give them a chance to purchase it before they can accept another bona fide offer on the property.

-There are a couple of ways that right of first refusal often come to pass.
-A real estate agent might see you have the property that’s highly desired by a particular client and ask if you would be open to a ROFR agreement if the property went up for sale.
+There are a couple of ways that the right of first refusal often comes to pass.
+A real estate agent might see you have a property that’s highly desired by a particular client and ask if you would be open to a ROFR agreement if the property went up for sale.
 A landlord might also try to entice renters by agreeing to a right of first refusal clause for tenants, should they ever decide to sell.

 How Do You Enter A Right Of First Refusal Agreement?